- videocam Live Webinar with Live Q&A

 C. Contracting risks

-- Distinguishing march-in rights from Section 1498 with respect to statutory triggers, scope, and remedies
+- Distinguishing march-in rights from Section 1498, including differences in statutory triggers, scope, and available remedies

-- Evaluating when government authorization and consent may shift patent liability under Section 1498
+- Evaluating when government authorization and consent may shift patent liability under Section 1498, particularly in large-scale public health responses

-- Assessing how the loss of injunctions, jury trials, and enhanced damages under §1498 affects patent enforcement and valuation
+- Assessing how the loss of injunctions, jury trials, and enhanced damages under §1498 impacts patent enforcement strategy and portfolio valuation

-- Identifying practical considerations for patent holders and companies contracting with the government when navigating public-interest pressures and IP risk
+- Identifying practical considerations for patent holders, licensees, and companies contracting with the government when navigating public-interest pressures, emergency procurement, and IP risk

 Unlimited access to premium CLE courses: